sriramdasbalaji/nerddinnerlab/readme.md

    ![updateschema](images/updateschema.png)
    ![updateschema2](images/updateschema2.png)

-4. Similarly to get the data moved from the LocalDB to the SQL Azure instance right-click on the LocalDB Instance and select the Data Compare tool and walk through the simple wizard.
+4. Similarly to get the data moved from the LocalDB to the SQL Azure instance right-click on the LocalDB Instance and select the Data Compare tool and walk through the SQL Data Compare wizard.

       ![datacompare](images/datacompare.png)

+   In the wizard select target as Azure sql database and click on compare.

       ![datacompare2](images/datacompare2.png)

+   Click on **Update** to move data to Azure SQL database.

       ![datacompare3](images/datacompare3.png)

-5. In order to accomplish the **zero code change mantra**, using web.config transforms is the best way to accomplish this at this times.
-Here we'll add a new **web.release.config** with a new entry.
+5. In order to accomplish the **zero code change mantra**, using web.config transforms is the best way to accomplish.
+Here we will add a new **web.release.config** with a new entry.
 Open the **web.release.config** in Visual Studio and add the below entry.
 ```csharp
 <connectionStrings>
       <add name="DefaultConnection" connectionString="Data Source=nerddinnerlabsql.database.windows.net;Initial Catalog=nerddinnerlab;Integrated Security=False;User ID=yourUserID;Password=yourdbpassword;Connect Timeout=30;Encrypt=True;TrustServerCertificate=False;ApplicationIntent=ReadWrite;MultiSubnetFailover=False" providerName="System.Data.SqlClient"